robfatland/ops/friction/README.md

   - Thinking that they somehow care is putting eggs in an Illusion Basket
     - The problem comes when the program ends *if my behavior is predicated on their support/caring*

-Many other useful ideas come out of Gym X Fitness Program Y. The main takeaways from the above notes: First it is easy for me to have surface motivation and deep motivation is difficult; it can't come from an external point of origin.
+Many other useful ideas come out of Gym X Fitness Program Y but the main takeaways from the above notes: First it is easy for me to have surface motivation and yet deep motivation is difficult; it can't come from an external point of origin.
 Second the mechanics of nutrition are about as complicated as a car.
 Not dead simple, not rocket science, somewhere in between.
 The day-to-day operation is pretty simple in fact but if I neglect the details (like regular oil changes and brown rice in preference to white rice) it is going to cut down on